 If you are in Rome around the summer season, you should try Gaeta, the best beach near Rome.
-Getting there is super easy and convenient, and its pristine beaches and medieval history make this short trip worthy.
+Getting there is super easy and convenient, and its pristine beaches and medieval history make this short trip worthwhile.

 We got to know Gaeta the last time we went to Rome, a month ago.
 It was the mid-spring season, but the weather was hot, and we craved some water.